 By Ruth Puddefoot

-During the first dive, we carefully removed corals from nursery frames, classifying each by species and photographing them for the research team.
-Cleaning the frames involved removing algae and Drupella, a coral-eating sea snail.
-On the second dive, wearing protective gloves, we planted the corals in their new homes, gently placing each fragment in areas of the reef where it could thrive.
+“The first dive will consist of carefully removing corals from nursery frames, classifying each by species and photographing them for the research team, alongside cleaning the frames and removing algae and drupella,” our PADI Dive Manager of the project, Augusto Cazón (or Gus to me!), explained.
+“The second dive, wearing protective gloves, we will plant corals in their new homes.”

 How you can help protect the Reef: